tsyne/tsyne/BROWSER_TESTING.md

-# Browser Testing with JyneBrowserTest
+# Browser Testing with TsyneBrowserTest

-**JyneBrowserTest** is a Playwright-inspired testing framework specifically designed for testing Jyne Browser pages.
+**TsyneBrowserTest** is a Playwright-inspired testing framework specifically designed for testing Tsyne Browser pages.
 It provides automatic test server setup, Selenium/Playwright-like interaction APIs, and flexible integration with any assertion library or test runner.

 ## Table of Contents